larryhastings/big/README.md

 **big** is chock full of the sort of little functions and classes we've all hacked together a million times--only with all the API gotchas fixed, and thoroughly tested with 100% coverage.
+It's the missing batteries Python never shippet.
 It's the code you *would* have written... if only you had the time.
-It's a real pleasure to use!
+And every API is a pleasure to use!

 **big** requires Python 3.6 or newer.
 It has no required dependencies to run.  (**big**'s test suite